 - 7.2 The PCIFRs operate by assigning the PSR new functions and powers in connection with the IFR, and by applying (or applying with modification) certain pre-existing provisions of the Financial Services (Banking Reform) Act 2013 (FSBRA) for IFR purposes.
 Under the PCIFRs, we have a range of powers over regulated persons (that is, any persons on whom an obligation or prohibition is imposed by any provision of the IFR).
-These include among others: - powers to give directions (Regulation 4) - powers to enforce our directions and the obligations or prohibitions imposed by the IFR where parties do not comply (Regulations 5 to 8) - powers to gather information and to conduct investigations (Regulation 14) - 7.3 This chapter sets out practical information on how we will exercise these powers, where we have determined that it is appropriate to do so.
+These include among others: - powers to give directions (Regulation 4) - powers to enforce our directions and the obligations or prohibitions imposed by the IFR where parties do not comply (Regulations 5 to 8) - powers to gather information and to conduct investigations (Regulation 14) - 7.3 The PSR is responsible for monitoring compliance with the IFR in the UK and for taking enforcement action where appropriate.
+We will cooperate with other competent authorities both in the UK and in other Member States as appropriate.
+This will include close cooperation with the Financial Conduct Authority (FCA), which is a competent authority with respect to Articles 8(2), (5) and (6), 9, 10(1) and (5), 11 and 12 in the UK.15 - 7.4 This chapter sets out practical information on how we will exercise these powers, where we have determined that it is appropriate to do so.